Omnigraph

 Schema annotations enforce data validity and control index creation.

-Constraints are declared inside a .pg schema to control what data is allowed and how it is indexed.
-They come in two forms: property annotations that appear inline on a property declaration, and body constraints that appear on their own line inside a node or edge block.
+Constraints and annotations in a .pg schema control what data is allowed and how it is indexed.
+They come in four forms: property annotations, type annotations, body constraints, and edge cardinality.

 Property annotations